Next up in hunt for COVID-19 vaccine: Testing shots in kids

 “The public doesn’t understand that,” said Dr. Evan Anderson of Emory University, who has been pushing for pediatric testing of COVID-19 vaccines.
 While he’s encouraged by Pfizer’s study in adolescents, he finds it “very concerning” that children younger than 12 may not have a vaccine by next fall.

-Overall, Anderson says COVID-19's impact on children is greater than some other diseases that require routine pediatric vaccinations.
+Overall, Anderson said COVID-19′s impact on children is greater than some other diseases that require routine pediatric vaccinations.

 Aside from their own health risks is the still unanswered question about how easily children can infect others.
 In a letter to federal health officials, the AAP cited recent evidence that those over age 10 may spread the virus just as easily as adults do.